nailabc/markdown-cv/index.md

 `2008-2013`
 __Federal University of Minas Gerais (UFMG), Brazil__
 - Bachelor in Biological Sciences - GPA: 4.78/5.00
-- Exchange student on Spring 2012 at University of Wisconsin at Madison, USA - GPA: 3.50/4.00
+- Exchange student at University of Wisconsin at Madison, USA - GPA: 3.50/4.00 (Spring 2012)

 ## Awards and scholarships